memopussle/cryptoX-React/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an instructions of how you may set up this roject locally.
+These are instructions on how you may set up this project locally

 ### Installation